Yeqzids/Yeqzids.GitHub.io/index.md

 <img style="float: right;" src="imgs/me.jpg">

-> <strong>I am starting at the [Department of Astronomy](https://www.astro.umd.edu/) at the [University of Maryland](https://www.umd.edu/) in the fall of 2019 -- this page will soon be updated! -- QZ, September 4, 2019</strong>

 ## Hi there!

 ### My name is Quanzhi, you can call me QZ.
-I am an astronomer at [Caltech](http://www.caltech.edu/)/[IPAC](http://www.ipac.caltech.edu/).
-I am mostly interested in small bodies in the Solar System -- namely asteroids, comets and meteoroids.
+I am an astronomer at [University of Maryland](http://www.umd.edu/).

-For the most part of my current work, I use the data collected by the [Zwicky Transient Facility (ZTF) project](https://www.ztf.caltech.edu/) at [Palomar Observatory](http://www.astro.caltech.edu/palomar/homepage.html) to discover and characterize near-Earth asteroids, and to understand why and how comets get activated.
-I also use a range of worldwide facilities provided by the [GROWTH consortium](http://growth.caltech.edu/) to study these intriguing objects.
+I am primarily interested in the small bodies of the solar system -- namely asteroids, comets, and meteoroids.
+I use a wide range of techniques to study these intriguing bodies.
+I have used the [Canadian Meteor Orbit Radar](https://fireballs.ndc.nasa.gov/cmor-radiants/) to study meteor showers, as well as the [Zwicky Transient Facility (ZTF) project](https://www.ztf.caltech.edu/) at [Palomar Observatory](http://www.astro.caltech.edu/palomar/homepage.html) to find near-Earth asteroids.

 I was lured into astronomy by the stars when I was a kid.
-Nowadays I still enjoy going out for stargazing during my spare time.
-I also have a passion for classical music and play viola and cello at [Caltech's Chamber Music program](http://chambermusic.caltech.edu/).
+Nowadays I still enjoy going out for stargazing in my spare time.
+Besides stars, I also have a passion for classical music.
+I  and play viola and cello at [Caltech's Chamber Music program](http://chambermusic.caltech.edu/).

 ###### Photo by Hung-Chin Lin